Your Cart

 This is a great chord to use as a jumping-off point.
 What I mean is that it is a great chord to transition into other chords.
 Chords such as G major, F major, or A minor, just to name a few.
 Master the C major chord, and then learn to jump to other chords easily.

-Make sure that when you go through these, you go back and forth.
-Mix and match the chords as you get better, and you'll begin to hear songs as you do.
+Ensure that when you review these, you go back and forth.
+Mix and match the chords as you improve, and you'll start to recognize songs as you do.
 Going forward isn't too difficult, it's going back that can be a bit challenging.
 Take on the challenge, and you'll be all the better because of it.

 With the C major chord, pick down from the 5th string in a series of 4 notes, and then pick back up again to the 5th string.
 5, 4, 3, 2, 1, 2, 3, 4, 5.
 This will give you a nice sequence that will allow you to use all five strings and all the notes that are in the C major chord.